dfkaye/xyz/README.md

 ## in progress

-Code is getting a little messy but working under tests
+Code is still a little messy but working under tests
   + see
     <a href='https://rawgit.com/dfkaye/xyz/master/test/mocha/browser-suite.html'
        target='_blank'>